Wolof language: Oral literature

 In his Grammaire de la Langue Woloffe published in 1858, David Boilat, a Senegalese writer and missionary, included a selection of Wolof proverbs, riddles and folktales accompanied by French translations.

-Du Tieddo au Talibé by Lilyan Kesteloot and Bassirou Dieng, published in 1989, is a collection of traditional tales in Wolof with French translations.
+Tieddo au Talibé by Lilyan Kesteloot and Bassirou Dieng, published in 1989, is a collection of traditional tales in Wolof with French translations.
 The stories come from the Wolof monarchies that ruled Senegal from the 13th to the beginning of the 20th century.